ldbv-by/bav4/wc-docs/bayern-atlas.md

 }

 AddLayerOptions {
-	geoResourceId: "atkis",  //Id of the linked GeoResource (string)
 	opacity: 1, // Opacity (number, 0, 1, optional)
 	visible: true,  // Visibility (boolean, optional)
 	zIndex: 0,  // Index of this layer within the list of active layers.
 When not set, the layer will be appended at the end (number, optional)
-	style: { baseColor: #fcba03 },  // If applicable the style of this layer (Style, optional),
+	style: { baseColor: "#fcba03" },  // If applicable the style of this layer (Style, optional),
-	displayFeatureLabels: true // If applicable labels of features should be displayed (boolean, optional) }
+	displayFeatureLabels: true // If applicable labels of features should be displayed (boolean, optional).
+	zoomToExtent: true // If applicable the map should be zoomed to the extent of this layer (boolean, optional) }

 ModifyLayerOptions {
 	opacity: 1, // Opacity (number, 0, 1, optional)
 	visible: true,  // Visibility (boolean, optional)
 	zIndex: 0,  // Index of this layer within the list of active layers.
 When not set, the layer will be appended at the end (number, optional)
-	style: { baseColor: #fcba03 }  // If applicable the style of this layer (Style, optional),
+	style: { baseColor: "#fcba03" }  // If applicable the style of this layer (Style, optional),
 	displayFeatureLabels: true // If applicable labels of features should be displayed (boolean, optional) }

 Style {
 		baseColor: #fcba03 //A simple base color as style for this layer (seven-character hexadecimal notation) or `null` }

+Coordinate // An array of two numbers representing an XY coordinate.
+Ordering is [easting, northing] or [lon, lat].
+Example: `[16, 48]`.

+Extent // An array of four numbers representing an extent: `[minx, miny, maxx, maxy]`.
 ```

 ## Attributes